TheAsterisks/If-you-have-discord-use-the-invite-link-in-the-readme/README.md

 I think it'd be a good idea to have a place to talk.
 Once most people join I'll take this down

 https://discord.gg/9uekRzkK
+(I'll transfer the ownership of the discord to you asterisk since you own this group)